 Susie will win the competition.
 (Without the clause, it's still clear who won the competition.)

 If the relative clause is essential to restrict the meaning of the noun it modifies, it does not take commas.

 The girl who wrote the best paper will win the competition.
 (The speaker doesn't yet know who will win, but knows it will be whichever girl wrote the best paper.)

 The girl, who wrote the best paper, will win the competition.
-(The speaker is referring to a particular girl (Susie in this case, though her name isn't mentioned) who he believes wrote the best paper.)
+(The speaker is referring to a particular girl who he believes wrote the best paper.)

 Horses, which eat grass, enjoy being turned out in a pasture.
 (All horses eat grass.
-It's part of their natural diet.
-"Which eat grass" is not needed to define which horses are being discussed.)
+So "which eat grass" is not needed to define which horses are being discussed.)

 Horses that are turned out in a pasture enjoy eating the grass.
 (Only those horses that have the luxury of getting turned out in a pasture get to enjoy eating grass.)

 In creative writing and informal writing, this isn't a hard and fast rule.
 Sometimes "which" can be used in place of "that" for restrictive clauses.